Jeeves and Wooster: Perfect Nonsense at the Duke of York’s

 This play may not be anything like Beckett’s nonsense or Wilde’s nonsensical humour but has got some aces down its sleeve.

-Jeeves and Wooster: Perfect Nonsense is at the Duke of York’s Theatre until 20th September 2014, for further information or to book visit here.
+Jeeves and Wooster: Perfect Nonsense is at the Duke of York’s Theatre until 20th September 2014.
+For further information or to book visit the show’s website here.